Terms and Conditions

 15.3 Prevention of Performance: The supplier is not liable, if, for reasons for which it is not responsible, it is hindered in the timely or correct fulfilment of services arising from this contract.

-16.1 Despatch of data carriers (diskettes, tapes, etc.) by the customer to the supplier is at the customer’s risk.
+16.1 Despatch of data carriers (CD, DVD, HD etc.) by the customer to the supplier is at the customer’s risk.
 This is also valid, in particular, for data carriers, which are despatched for the purpose of determining faults or restoring data.

-16.2 The despatch of data carriers (diskettes, tapes, etc.) by the supplier to the customer must be effected either by courier or by registered post.
+16.2 The despatch of data carriers (CD, DVD, HD etc.) by the supplier to the customer must be effected either by courier or by registered post.
 The supplier does not accept any liability for the loss or damage of data carriers correctly handed over against a receipt to the courier service or postal service.
 In particular the supplier cannot be held responsible for possible damages that the customer suffers or has suffered due to incorrect use of such data carriers.

 17.1 Forbearance: The contractual parties give their mutual assurance not to hire, either for themselves or for third parties, the employees of the other party, who are engaged directly in performing work, nor those of the other party not engaged in the contract.
 The hiring of or use of the services in any form of employees of the other contractual partner may only happen with mutual written agreement.